lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/check-something/check-my-nearest-or-most-relevant/before-reaching-the-service.md

 Things to consider include:

 * how users typically come through to the service - how do they know the service exists
-* the users types and need for this service
+* the different types of users and their needs